-Understanding the Philippines’ energy landscapeThe Philippine electricity sector underwent privatization upon the implementation of the Electric Power Industry Reform Act of 2001 (“EPIRA”).
-As a result, the generation, transmission, and distribution of electricity were transferred to the private sector to liberalize and unbundle the power sector, as well as to promote competition.
-Meanwhile, government agencies such as the Department of Energy oversee energy governance and policy while other agencies were responsible for regulating utility charges, administering power supply, and ensuring total electrification level nationwide.
+Understanding the Philippines’ energy landscapeThe Philippine electricity sector underwent privatization upon implementing the Electric Power Industry Reform Act of 2001 (“EPIRA”).
+As a result, electricity generation, transmission, and distribution were transferred to the private sector to liberalize and unbundle the power sector and promote competition.
 The current electrification rate now stands at 94.5 percent.

 The electricity distribution system was composed of private investor-owned utilities, electric cooperatives, local government unit-owned utilities, and multi-purpose cooperatives, all of which were allowed to sell and provide electricity within their franchise areas.
 The largest distribution franchise in the country was owned by the Manila Electric Company (Meralco), which provided electricity across Metro Manila, including the whole of the National Capital Region and Mega Manila.